fluree/docs.flur.ee/src/content/0.11.0/docs/smart-functions/intro.md

 Transactions not supported in SPARQL
 ```

-Once, `addThree` is in the database, you can create a new function called `addTen`, which uses `addThree`.
+Once, `addThree` is in the ledger, you can create a new function called `addTen`, which uses `addThree`.

 ```flureeql
 [{